thecloudenthusiast/myresume/README.md

 The S3 static website endpoint was initially used as endpoint under Route 53 (Alias option) just to test it before attaching certificate.

-Finally, I generated an SSL/TLS generated from AWS Certificate Manager (ACM) and also created a CloudFront Distribution.
+Additionally, I generated an SSL/TLS generated from AWS Certificate Manager (ACM) and also created a CloudFront Distribution.
 The certifcate was attached to the CF Distribution.

 Finally, the initial S3 Static website endpoint was replaced with the created CF Distribution DNS endpoint on Route 53.